 |Alma Mater:||UW-Whitewater 1993|

 Two years prior in 2008, Zach Shiels became the first runner in Wisconsin Lutheran men's cross country history to qualify for the NCAA Division III Championship, placing 24th overall in a field of 280 runners at the NCAA Division III Midwest Regional.
-This fall (2012), Travis coached the Warriors women to a 21st-place finish at the Midwest Regional, the highest finish ever by the Warriors at the regional.

 The men's and women's cross country teams each finished second during the 2005 Lake Michigan Conference Championships, the best finish ever for the men after having finished third in each of the previous seven seasons.
-The women posted no lower than a second-place finish in the LMC for six straight seasons (2000-05).
+The women posted no lower than a second-place finish in the LMC for six straight seasons (2000-2005).
 Travis, who coached the women's team to LMC titles in 2002 and 2004, was named LMC Coach of the Year each of those years.

-Individually, Travis has coached five conference champions in cross country.
-Marya Haegler (2012), Katie Schommer (2011, 2010), Zach Shiels (2008), Tim Koepsell (2002, 2003, 2005), who was the first male student-athlete in LMC cross country history to win three titles, and Rebecca Porinsky (2001).
+Individually, Travis has coached six conference champions in cross country.
+Chase Robles (2014), Marya Haegler (2012), Katie Schommer (2011, 2010), Zach Shiels (2008), Tim Koepsell (2002, 2003, 2005), who was the first male student-athlete in LMC cross country history to win three titles, and Rebecca Porinsky (2001).